sylchw/The-Basics-for-getting-settled-down/README.md

 1. Transferwise
 - Free $500 transfer from SGD to USD with https://transferwise.com/invite/u/hongc72

-2. Chase freedom unlimited VISA
+2. Chase freedom unlimited VISA OR Chase freedom VISA
 - $200 free with $500 spend in 3 months.
 - Everything at 1.5% Cashback with bonus cashback categories in Chase App, eg. 10% back on Starbucks.
 - Apply after obtaining a credit score of <b>690+</b>.
 - Check credit score with chase app.
 - Book an appointment and head down to the bank, and hope that the banker is nice.

 - Use my code after pming me @driedmelon on telegram to get another $20 from me.
 - Referral link works for either Chase Freedom OR Chase Freedom Unlimited
 - [Please use my referral link to get bonuses :')](https://www.referyourchasecard.com/2f/7MFVOOOCO7)

 3. Rakuten Cashback
 - $10 free first cashback after purchase